Jameson Raid: Jameson force and the initiation of the raid

 On 29 December 1895, Jameson's armed column crossed into the Transvaal and headed for Johannesburg.
 They hoped that this would be a three-day dash to Johannesburg before the Boer commandos could mobilise, and would trigger an uprising by the Uitlanders.

 The British Colonial Secretary, Joseph Chamberlain, though sympathetic to the ultimate goals of the raid, realized it would be a mistake since the uitlanders were not supportive.
 He immediately tried to stop it, remarking that "if this succeeds it will ruin me.
 I'm going up to London to crush it".
-He rushed back to London and ordered Sir Hercules Robinson, governor-general of the Cape Colony, to repudiate the actions of Jameson and warned Rhodes that the company's charter would be in danger if it were discovered the Cape Prime Minister was involved in the raid.
+He rushed back to London and ordered Sir Hercules Robinson, governor of the Cape Colony, to repudiate the actions of Jameson and warned Rhodes that the company's charter would be in danger if it were discovered the Cape Prime Minister was involved in the raid.
 Chamberlain therefore instructed local British representatives to call on British colonists not to offer any aid to the raiders.

 Although Jameson's men had cut the telegraph wires to Cape Town, they had failed to cut the telegraph wires to Pretoria (cutting a fence by mistake).
 Accordingly, news of his incursion quickly reached Pretoria and Jameson's armed column was tracked by Transvaal forces from the moment that it crossed the border.
 The Jameson armed column first encountered resistance very early on 1 January when there was a very brief exchange of fire with a Boer outpost.
 Around noon the Jameson armed column was around twenty miles further on, at Krugersdorp, where a small force of Boer soldiers had blocked the road to Johannesburg and dug in and prepared defensive positions.
 Jameson's force spent some hours exchanging fire with the Boers, losing several men and many horses in the skirmish.
 Towards evening the Jameson armed column withdrew and turned south-east attempting to flank the Boer force.
 The Boers tracked the move overnight and on 2 January, as the light improved, a substantial Boer force with some artillery was waiting for Jameson at Doornkop.
 The tired raiders initially exchanged fire with the Boers, losing around thirty men before Jameson realized the position was hopeless and surrendered to Commandant Piet Cronjé.
 The raiders were taken to Pretoria and jailed.